jsmoriss/jsm-show-term-meta/readme.txt

 Want to find the name of a specific term meta key?

-Need some help debugging your term meta?
+Need some help debugging your term meta (aka custom fields)?

 The JSM's Show Term Metadata plugin displays all term (categories, tags) meta keys and their unserialized values in a metabox at the bottom of term editing pages.